oskariorg/oskariorg.github.io/_posts/2020-06-12-Oskari_admin.md

 Access the admin tool by logging in and use the test passwords, found actually from the start help.
 Remember that all information is deleted from the demo site during the night, so don’t store any crucial datasets there.

-Prerequisities for admintrators: you have to have some knowledge on OGC standards like [WMS](https://www.ogc.org/standards/wms) and [WFS](https://www.ogc.org/standards/wfs).
+Prerequisities for administrators: you have to have some knowledge on OGC standards like [WMS](https://www.ogc.org/standards/wms) and [WFS](https://www.ogc.org/standards/wfs).

 ## Supported map layer types

 <img src="/img/layer_admin.png" class="img-responsive"/>

 Oskari supports different standard interfaces like Web Map Service, Web Map Tile Service, Web Feature Service.
-And you can also add layers coming from Cesium, Mapbox or Bing.
+And you can also add layers from Bing or services providing Mapbox vector tiles or Cesium 3D-tiles.
 If these are not familiar to you, we suggest you read on how to create WMS-services with GeoServer or similar map server.
 In short, there are different ways to provide interfaces for your data.